MIT Climate Clock

 TOGETHER WE CAN CHANGE!

 We project scientifically accurate information on the top of the south face of the Green Building.
-The building is both the tallest building in Cambridge, and home to the MIT Department of Earth, Atmosphere and Planetary Sciences.
+The building is one of the tallest in Cambridge, and home to the MIT Department of Earth, Atmosphere and Planetary Sciences.
 The MIT Climate Clock features four lines that highlight the need for climate action.

 Goal